dianamoreira/thefuck/ArchSW-docs/REPORT.md

   - **_corrector.py_** - matches all enabled rules from rules package against current command and return all available corrected commands.
   - **_specific_** - utility functions to help matching specific rules.
 Provides information about existence of `apt-get ` or ArchLinux `pacman`, for instance, and predicts a fix for the command.
   - **_system_** - decides which terminal encoding to use and how to recognize key up/down movements in `unix` and `Windows`.

+### Process View

+This view derives from the Logical view the concurrency and synchronization mechanisms underlying the software product.
+Has the objective to offer provide a basis for understanding the process organization of the system.

+The process view works with the dynamic aspects of the system, explains the system processes and how they communicate, and focuses on system runtime behavior.
+For this system, we'll use the [activity diagram](http://www.agilemodeling.com/artifacts/activityDiagram.htm) to show the software flow, data flow and control, from one activity to another as this to be used.